tezos/tezos-mirror/docs/developer/snoop_example.rst

 This commands measures `100000` times the latency of the timer, that is the minimum time between two timing measurements.
 This yields an empirical distribution on timings.
-The tools takes the 50th percentile (ie the median) of the empirical distribution and returns the result: 25ns latency.
+The tool takes the 50th percentile (ie the median) of the empirical distribution and returns the result: 25ns latency.
 This is reasonable.
 Since there's only one benchmark (with many samples), the standard deviation is by definition zero.
-One could also run many benchmarks with less samples per benchmark:
+One could also run many benchmarks with fewer samples per benchmark:

 .. code-block:: shell